Bottega8/maguro/README.md

 1. Optionally, securely storing BitBucket.org credentials in the OS X keychain for convenience

 ### Testing the template

 The template can be testing by running its test specs:

 1. `rspec`
-1. Clean up after the test by running: `rm -rf ???`
+2. When prompted, enter your Bitbucket credentials